Best Bike Lock of 2023: Strong and Practical

 That's why I recommend them.

-However, there are other sizes of u-lock and smaller sizes are increasingly popular.
-So let's have a quick look at one of the best...
+However, there are other sizes of u-lock, and smaller sizes are increasingly popular.
+So let's take a quick look at one of the best...

 Kryptonite New-U Evolution Mini-7